-The guide explains what PIP is, who can qualify and how to apply.
+This guide explains what PIP is, who may be eligible and how to apply.
 It includes information on how to increase your chance of a successful claim.
 You may find this information helpful even if you do not think you will qualify for PIP.
 People sometimes miss out on benefits for years because they don't realise they are entitled to claim or don't think their claim will be successful.
-If you aren't sure whether you qualify for PIP, you could contact one of the organisations listed on page 38.
+If you aren't sure whether you qualify for PIP, you could contact one of the organisations listed under getting support and advice.